Skip to content

 Masking description

-All laboratory staff involved in analyzing and reporting the microbiological endpoints (logarithm to base10 \[log10\] colony forming units \[CFU\] counts and time to sputum culture positivity) will be unaware of treatment assignments.
+All laboratory staff involved in analyzing and reporting the microbiological endpoints (logarithm to base10 \[log10\] colony forming units \[CFU\] counts and time to sputum culture positivity) were unaware of treatment assignments.

 Eligibility